-There are also many types of life insurance available, which can make it harder for you to find what kind of life insurance is best for your specific needs.
+There are also many types of life insurance available, which can make it harder for you to find what is the best life insurance is for your specific needs.
 The following are the different types of life insurance that you can choose from with brief explanations of their coverage:

 - Permanent Life Insurance – Under this policy, if a person is still alive at the age of 100, premiums are no longer required, but the death benefit will still be distributed when the insured dies.
 As long as the premiums are paid, this policy offers lifetime coverage.

 - Whole Life Insurance – Whole life insurance is a type of permanent life insurance in which as long as the premiums are paid on time, the person is covered for their lifetime.